Technical SEO

 The child elements of the <url> tag provide information about when the page was last modified (<lastmod>), how frequently the page changes (<changefreq>), and the priority of the page relative to other pages on the site (<priority>).

-It's important to note that each <url> tag should only list the URL and metadata for a single page on the website.
+It's important to note that each <url> tag should only list the URL and metadata for a single page.

-If a website has multiple pages, each page should have its own <url> tag within the larger <urlset> tag that encloses all the URLs on the site.
+If a site has multiple pages, each page should have its own <url> tag within the larger <urlset> tag that encloses all the URLs.

 <loc>

-The <loc> tag is a required child element of the <url> tag in an XML sitemap and is used to specify the URL of a page on a website.
+The <loc> tag is a required child element of the <url> tag and is used to specify the URL of a page.

-The <loc> tag should contain the full URL of the page, including the protocol (http or https) and the domain name.
+The <loc> tag should contain the full URL - including the protocol and the domain name.

 <url>